viljavai/Logic-calculator/Documentation/Testingdocument.md

 - Cnf- and dnf-forms are checked in testing classes Testcnf and Testdnf.
 These have also been checked using WolframAlpha.

 ### System testing
-System testing has been run manually.
+System testing has been run manually including testing for invalid user inputs.

 ### Performance testing
 ![coverage report](/Documentation/Images/execution_times.png) <br>